Elession/pwn-challenges/Challenges/iridium/solution/README.md

 ```

 ### Step 3
 We need to find a writable location of the binary in memory.
-That is where we will put the shell payload (also because we cannot run shellcode directly due to NX protection).
+That is where we will put the shell command (also because we cannot run shellcode directly due to NX protection).

 Run the following in pwndbg after running the program: